jamarphi/pen_engine/README.md

 Make sure you have an internet connection because this will download any files needed for the build.
 This will build the apk files into a build/outputs/apk directory inside of the android directory.

-For Linux and Mac, be sure to uncomment the cmake blocks in pen_engine/ext/platforms/android/app/build.gradle.
-If on Windows then comment these out:
+For Linux and Mac, be sure to uncomment the cmake blocks and comment out the ndkBuild block in pen_engine/ext/platforms/android/pen_engine_android/build.gradle.
+If on Windows then comment the cmake blocks out and uncomment the ndkBuild block:

     android {
         ...